 Dalvay-by-the-Sea National Historic Site

 Located at 16 Cottage Crescent, Dalvay.
+Open seasonally from mid-May until mid-October.

-Top Things to do at Saint Croix International Peace Park
+Top Things to Do at Saint Croix International Peace Park

 Province House National Historic Site